awslabs/compliant-framework-for-federal-and-dod-workloads-in-aws-govcloud-us/README.md

 IMPORTANT: This solution will not, by itself, make you DoD CC SRG or CMMC compliant.
 It provides the foundational infrastructure from which additional complementary solutions can be integrated.
 The information contained in this solution implementation guide is not exhaustive.
-You must be review, evaluate, assess, and approve the solution in compliance with your organization’s particular security features, tools, and configurations.
+You must review, evaluate, assess, and approve the solution in compliance with your organization’s particular security features, tools, and configurations.
 It is the sole responsibility of you and your organization to determine which regulatory